msouza10/lpi_010_160_exam_br_version/README.md

 5) Hard disks have a motor and moving parts, solid state disks do not.
 >
 ```
+### Why?
-> This is happening because the EXE file is the compiled version of the python code and is not registered in any way, i.e. it does not have a certificate of sort nor vendor information making it suspicios.
+This is happening because the EXE file is the compiled version of the python code and is not registered in any way, i.e. it does not have a certificate of sort nor vendor information making it suspicios.
-> If you feel concerned running the script that way, feel free to download the python script that is meant for Linux users and run it that way.
+If you feel concerned running the script that way, feel free to download the python script that is meant for Linux users and run it that way.

 ## Contact